microchip-pic-avr-examples/pic18f47Q10-curiosity-hpc-demo-code/README.md

 This lab introduces Sleep mode.
 The `SLEEP()` function is used to put the device into a low-power standby mode.

 #### Hardware Effects
 Once this lab is in Running state, the WDT will start counting.
 While in Sleep mode, LEDs D2/D4 and D3/D5 are turned ON and OFF, respectively.
-Pressing the switch won't go to the next lab since the PIC is in Sleep mode.
+Pressing the switch will not go to the next lab since the PIC is in Sleep mode.
 After the WDT has reached its period, which is approximately 4s for this lab, the PIC exits Sleep mode and the four LEDs, D2 through D5, are toggled.

 #### Summary
 The Power-Down mode is entered by executing the `SLEEP` instruction.
 Upon entering Sleep mode, there are different conditions that can exist, such as: